wallportillo/paypal-sdk-spec/spec/client/android/index.md

 ### Use DropIn UI for a Quick Start

-There are several UI components available to help merchants get started quickly.
+There are several UI components available to help merchants get started quickly:

 #### Card Form

-The `CardForm` component is useful for merchants who are looking for a fullscreen card entry form.
+This component is useful for merchants who are looking for a fullscreen card entry form.

 ```xml
   <CardForm